irfanhakim-as/linux-wiki/topics/touchpad.md

 ## Smooth Scrolling in Mozilla Applications

+> [!NOTE]
+> This has been tested with the Mozilla Firefox and Mozilla Thunderbird Flatpak running on the X11 graphics platform.

 ### Description

 This details how to enable smooth scrolling in Mozilla applications including Firefox and Thunderbird on X11.